All Episodes

 And in terms of the way it's being taught, yeah, there's no good and evil with us being the good guys.

-Well uh what is Iran?
+What's being – what is Iran?

-You can trace that one back to Ron Paul and the libertarians.
+You can trace that one back to Ron Paul and the Libertarians.

 Yesterday I gave an outsized example.